The Undulator Radiation Collider: An Energy Efficient Design For A $\sqrt{s}=10^{15}$ GeV Collider: Choice of particles

 Nevertheless there will still be some pair-production, and we do not want the electrons and positrons to enter the interaction region.
 The same goes for any remaining muons.
 These particles can be swept aside by a short section of magnetic field.
 Since the bending angle is proportional to $B$ but pair production is proprotional to $B^{2/3}$ for strong fields~\cite{Uggerhoj} this field should be as intense as possible to prevent further pair production occuring within it.
 For example, a field of $10^4$ T and length 1 mm would bend the particles through an angle~$\approx 5 \times 10^{-15}$ with pair production losses of less than 0.2\%.
 The distance between the synchrotron conversion region and the interaction region is limited by the requirement that the photon beam does not become too wide.
-For the parameters above, and assuming a maximum permissible spread of $10^{-9}$\,m, the distance to the interaction region can be up to $10^9$\,m.
-The electrons, positrons and muons would thus be deflected by~$\sim 5 \times 10^{-6}$\,m, which should be sufficient.
+For the photon beam divergence discussed below, and assuming a maximum permissible spread of $10^{-9}$\,m, the distance to the interaction region can be up to a few times $10^9$\,m.
+The electrons, positrons and muons would thus be deflected by~$\sim 10^{-5}$\,m, which should be sufficient.

+Apart from a narrow bandwidth, it is also important for the photon beam to have a small divergence.
+As we will see in section~\ref{interaction region}, this reduces the probability that secondary particles produced in $\gamma \gamma$ collisions will interact with the beams.
+The required divergence is very small, of order $3\times 10^{-19}$.
+Undulator radiation is indeed tightly beamed; for a single charged particle the photons are emitted into a cone of angular width approximately $1/\gamma$.
+However this is about $2 \times 10^{-16}$, so still much too large.

+The divergence at the resonant wavelength $\lambda$ does decrease as $1/{\gamma \sqrt{N}}$, so it appears having a large number of undulator periods would help here.
+However, in fact there is significant emission off-axis at wavelengths near

+where K is the ``undulator parameter'' and $K \le 1$ for the parameters considered here.
+This gives a quadratic realtionship between the wavelength and the angle relative to the beam axis.
+For small $K$, significant emission occurs up to angles $1/\gamma$, corresponding to wavelengths up to twice the resonant wavelength in eq.~(\ref{Undulator equation}).
+Increasing the number of undulator periods sharpens the emission into a narrrow band around eq.~(\ref{Undulator off axis}) in wavelength-angle space but does not change the total bandwidth or divergence.
+The significant emission at angles up to $1/\gamma$ also means that the discussion above of how to achieve a narrow bandwidth while suppressing pair-production is not valid, since it assumed the radiation was on axis.